 Geospatial Intelligence: As a major center for defense and intelligence, Huntsville has an opportunity to utilize its existing capabilities in this arena

 Where are we today?
 GeoHuntsville was established as a 501c6 non-profit organization in 2012 and today is made up of over 300 volunteers from the geospatial sector.
 The backbone of the organization is our working groups.
 Working groups provide a collaborative forum between users and technologists to develop ideas, pilot projects, proposals and solutions.
-Currently we are organized into 5 Working Groups: Geospatial Intelligence (GEOINT), Responder, Public Agency/Local Government, Small Business and Entrepreneurship, and Education.
+Currently we are organized into 5 Working Groups: Geospatial Intelligence (GEOINT), Responder, Public Agency/Local Government, Unmanned Aircraft Systems (UAS), and Education.

 Group is focused on defining policy for unmanned aerial systems as it integrates with the National Airspace System.